aedera/anc2vec/README.md

 # Anc2Vec

 This repository contains the code of Anc2Vec, a method to embed GO terms into an Euclidean space.
-Embeddings are constructed to preserve the uniqueness of terms, their ancestor terms, and sub-ontology information.
+These embeddings can preserve the uniqueness of terms, their ancestor terms, and sub-ontology information.

 Source code and instructions are provided for reproducibility of the main results of *"Anc2Vec: embedding Gene Ontology terms by preserving ancestors